AbenezerAssefa/Challange-two/README.md

 # Anagram Checker

 Return `true` if the two given strings are anagrams.
-Otherwise, return `false`.
+Otherwise, return `false`..

 A word is an <dfn>anagram</dfn> of another word if both use the same letters in the same quantity, but arranged differently.